Phoenix Wrongful Death Lawyer

 Phoenix Wrongful Death Lawyers

-Above, we mentioned the possibility that you can also seek compensation for what your loved one endured between their accident and death.
-In some cases, your loved one did not die immediately.
+In some cases, you may seek compensation for what your loved one endured between their accident and death if your loved one did not die immediately.
+These claims are called survival actions.

-For example, in a product liability case for defective medication, your loved one may have lived for years with cancer before they eventually succumbed to it.
+For example, in a product liability case for a dangerous medication, your loved one may have lived for years with cancer before they eventually succumbed to it.
 The responsible party must also pay for these damages.
 Instead of the family filing a wrongful death claim, the deceased person’s estate will file a survival action.
-Surviving family members can file these claims, and an experienced Phoenix wrongful death lawyer can help you through the process.
+The decedent’s personal representative can file these claims on behalf of the decedent’s estate.

 • The medical bills necessary to treat your loved one